elmehdibelfkih/ascii-art-web/README.md

 **ascii-art-web** is a project related to ASCII art!
 The purpose of this project is to run a basic server from the terminal on localhost.
 It uses a basic REST API with HTTP GET and POST requests and dynamic HTML page templates.

 ### How it Works
 - On the client side, a user can enter text in a text bar and click "submit."
-The browser sends an HTTP GET request to the server.
+The browser sends an HTTP POST request to the server.
 - On the server side, the server handles the request and returns an HTML page containing the text in ASCII art format.
 - The server will process the input and respond with a dynamic ASCII art representation of the requested text.